MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-policy-classification.md

 2. The most sensitive label is applied.

-3. The last sub-label is applied.
+3. The last sublabel is applied.

 ## To configure recommended or automatic classification for a label